syntasso/kratix-docs/docs/_partials/_writing-a-promise.md

   name: my-amazing-jenkins
 ```

-You can now send the resource request to Kratix:
+You can now send the Resource Request to Kratix:

 ```bash
 kubectl apply --context kind-platform --filename jenkins-resource-request.yaml